How to Write a Retirement Letter of Resignation (Examples)

 Header

 Your letter should include a professional header.
-The header should not contain complex information as it should only introduce the sender and the receiver.
-For this purpose, you can include your name, contact details, name and contact details of the boss or the person to whom you will address the letter, and the date you send the letter.
+The header should not contain complex information, as it should only introduce the sender and the receiver.
+For this purpose, you can include your name, contact details, the name and contact details of the boss or the person to whom you will address the letter, and the date you send the letter.

 Salutation